When p5.js createGraphics() Refuses to Let Go of Your Memory

 }

-I applied the patch from Mr. Nakayama, then my browser lived long and well.
+I applied the patch from Mr. Nakayama, then my browser stayed stable and purred along just fine.

 If you write a code like this, the code will not let your memory go.